Research in global health emergencies

 Soka Moses is a physician at the Ministry of Health, Monrovia, Liberia; and site physician for the Ebola survivor Natural History Cohort Study (PREVAIL III) and Partnership for Ebola Virus Research in Liberia (PREVAIL).

-Sharifah Sekalala is an Assistant Professor in the School of Law at the University of Warwick.
+Sharifah Sekalala is an Associate Professor in the School of Law at the University of Warwick.
 Her research focuses on the impact of global health institutions on the developing world.
 She is also interested in the legal and ethical issues relating to the impacts of migration, climate change, rapid urbanisation and the use of new technologies in delivering health outcomes in resource-constrained settings.

 Julian Sheather is special adviser in ethics and human rights to the British Medical Association and an ethics adviser to Médecins Sans Frontières.
 His particular interests lie in health and human rights, medical ethics in times of conflict, humanitarian ethics, public health ethics and mental health and mental capacity.
 He writes widely on issues in ethics and health, including as a co-author of Medical Ethics Today, the BMA’s handbook on medical ethics and medical law, and as a regular contributor to the British Medical Journal and the Journal of Medical Ethics.
 He also sits on the British Medical Journal’s ethics committee.